5 Hidden Market Towns in Provence You Must Visit (only a train ride away from Paris)

 5. Saint-Saturnin-lès-Apt: A Quiet and Picturesque Market

-Saint-Saturnin-lès-Apt is a hidden gem tucked away in the heart of the Luberon, far from the crowds that swarm the more famous towns of Provence.
+Saint-Saturnin-lès-Apt is a cozy village tucked away in the heart of the Luberon, far from the crowds that swarm the more famous towns of Provence.
 This quiet, charming village offers a slice of traditional French life, where olive groves and vineyards stretch across the rolling hills and the pace of life is refreshingly slow.
-Saint-Saturnin-lès-Apt’s market is a delightful reflection of the region’s authentic charm, with local farmers and artisans offering fresh produce, local cheeses, homemade breads, and delicious olive oils.
+Saint-Saturnin-lès-Apt’s market is a reflection of the region’s authentic charm, with local farmers and artisans offering fresh produce, local cheeses, homemade breads, and delicious olive oils.

 What makes Saint-Saturnin-lès-Apt stand out is its simplicity and serenity—this is a place to unwind and soak up the peaceful atmosphere of rural Provence.
 Its beautiful stone buildings, narrow streets, and scenic views of the surrounding countryside make it the perfect destination for those seeking a quiet escape from the busier parts of the Luberon.